Our Research and Evaluation Unit has been successful in securing grant funding for a number of research projects.

-RACGP Education Research Grant 20
+RACGP Education Research Grants

 The project aims to establish characteristics of early-career GPs’ clinical practice; associations of these characteristics, including associations with GP vocational training experiences; and early-career GPs’ perceptions of utility for post-fellowship practice of training experiences.

 The project is being led by Prof Parker Magin.
 Other members of the team are Dr Kristen FitzGerald, Prof Neil Spike, Prof Mieke van Driel, Dr Alison Fielding, Dr Andrew Davey, Assoc Prof Elizabeth Holliday and Ms Amanda Tapley.
+Grant duration: 1 July 2018 – 30 June 2019.

 The goal of the project is to explore the experiences of mentors and mentees in a statewide GP registrar mentorship program for the purposes of improving the GP training experience and growing the evidence base for mentoring.

 The study is being led by Dr Linda Klein.
 Other members of the team are Dr Alison Fielding, Prof Parker Magin, Prof Mieke van Driel, Dr Sara Yusef, Dr Angalie Abraham and Ms Sue Hefren.
+Grant duration: 1 July 2018 – 30 June 2019.

 Family Medical Care Education and Research (FMCER) RACGP Research Grant